AdobeDocs/media-analytics.de-DE/help/intro-to-ava/prereqs.md

    >[!IMPORTANT]
    >
-   >Zur Teilnahme an der Adobe Experience Cloud Device Kooperation ist der Experience Cloud ID-Dienst erforderlich.
+   >Um an der Adobe Experience Cloud Device Co-op teilzunehmen, ist der Experience Cloud ID-Dienst erforderlich.

    Wenn Sie den ID-Dienst nicht implementiert haben, ist es nun an der Zeit, eine Migrationsstrategie in Erwägung zu ziehen.
 For more information about the importance and role of the ID service, see [Why the Identity Service Should be on Your Radar.](https://blogs.adobe.com/digitalmarketing/analytics/why-new-adobe-marketing-cloud-id-service-should-be-on-your-radar/)